hodgestar/earthstar-control-software/README.rst

 ----

 * Add all ring joins.
+* White LEDs.
+* Put candy stripies into an animation.
 * Add post effect capping of colour values.
-* Add a post-effect transformation that maps the virtual ring to the physical ring and supports:

-  * Re-ordering the rings.
-  * Rotating the rings.
-  * Reversing the direction of rings.
-  * Adjusting relative brightness of RGB LEDs.
+* Add post effect adjusting of relative brightness of LEDs.

-* Other approaches to rendering to the ring (effects that take account of the rings spatial location).
+* Spherical co-ordinates unit for rendering to a complete virtual sphere.

 Implemented ideas
 -----------------

+* Added post-effect transformation that maps the virtual ring to the physical ring and supports: re-ordering the rings, rotating the rings and flipping the rings.
+* Added worms unit.
+* Added spindots unit.
+* Implemented swapping between animations.
+* Implemented commands.
-* Make the number of LEDs per ring more realistic
+* Made the number of LEDs per ring more realistic (450).

 Discarded ideas
 ---------------